List of Dexter characters: Angel Batista

-Angel Batista is a detective in Miami Metro Police Department's Homicide Division.
-Batista is basically good-natured, with a dry sense of humor.
+Angelo Batista, almost always called 'Angel', is a detective in Miami Metro Police Department's Homicide Division.
+Batista is religious and good-natured, with a dry sense of humor.
 He is also totally honest, at the request of his father on his deathbed, as well as Dexter's best friend.
-Angel is shown wearing a trilby hat almost all the time.
-After having an affair with another woman, he confesses his actions to his wife; she immediately ends their relationship, although it takes months for the painful separation to conclude.
+Angel is shown wearing a trilby hat most of the time.
+He has an ex-wife and a daughter, Nina.
+In season 3, he is promoted to sergeant.
+He gets married to LaGuerta in season 4, and gets divorced after season 5.
+In season 7, he buys and begins to manage a restaurant.
+Despite announcing his retirement, in season 8 he still works for the police, having been promoted to lieutenant.